 Some folks decide to work part-time and that part-time job turned into a full-time job.

-Importance Of Income Stability For The Next Three Years
+Importance of Income Stability For The Next Three Years

-- Mortgage Lenders want to feel confident that borrowers have a solid stable job and income stability for the next several years where the mortgage loan does not go into default.
+Mortgage Lenders want to feel confident that borrowers have a solid stable job and income stability for the next several years where the mortgage loan does not go into default.
 Past work history is a good indicator of future job stability.
 Lenders will need to feel confident the borrower’s employment and income are likely to continue for the next three years.

 The Federal Housing Administration does not require two years of continuous employment history.
 Overall two-year employment history is required on all loan programs.
 Full-time schooling counts as full-time employment history.

-- As long as borrowers can show six months of full time of continuous employment history and can get a verification of employment from the employer that the likelihood of continuous full-time employment is promising, borrowers will qualify for a mortgage loan.
+As long as borrowers can show six months of full-time continuous employment history and can get a verification of employment from the employer that the likelihood of continuous full-time employment is promising, borrowers will qualify for a mortgage loan.
 We do need to document two years of employment history but the employment history does not have to be continuous.

-Lending Guidelines On Employment History
+Lending Guidelines on Employment History

-Employment And Changes In Employment
+Employment and Changes in Employment

-HUD also recommends that mortgage loan underwriters should favor mortgage loan applicants who change jobs often within the same employment field due to the following:
+HUD also recommends that mortgage underwriters should favor mortgage loan applicants who change jobs often within the same employment field due to the following: